Asian-based Clubs and Events in Sydney

 EVERY FRIDAY NIGHT

-- OPM @ Marquee Hotel (Urban Agent) From Feb 14 onwards weekly.
-Formerly on Thursday nights.
+- OPM @ Marquee Hotel (Urban Agent) [Recommended] Formerly on Thursday nights.

 - Fridays @ 80 Proof (Self promoted) Since 2013

 The old Cheers Bar has been refurbished and renamed to 80 Proof.
 Crowd is mostly Korean Internationals.
-Music by the DJ (yes, there is an actual DJ booth now) varies from Top 40 to EDM. $10 entry.
-These guys are also open on Friday.
-If you’re feeling a bit tight ass and don’t mind a place for a dance, this place isn’t too bad anymore.
+Music by the real-life-person-DJ varies from Top 40 to EDM. $10 entry.
+These guys are also open on Saturday.
+If you’re feeling a bit tight ass and don’t mind a place for a dance, this place isn’t too bad, but keep expectations low.
+Detailed Review

 Irregular Friday Nights

-- Bounce @ St James Hotel / Space Nightclub (Red and Blue Events)
+- Bounce @ Space Nightclub (Red and Blue Events)

 EVERY SATURDAY NIGHT

-- Embassy @ Zeta Bar (Hilton Hotel) (Urban Agent, et al.)
+- Embassy @ Zeta Bar (Urban Agent, et al.)

 Mostly Asian-Australian crowd, mixed ages but appeals more to the older crowd since the place inherent is classy on its own.
 Dress code applies.
-Small dancefloor, okay atmosphere. $25 at the door.
-Review
+Small dancefloor, okay atmosphere.
+Bottle service offered.
+Everyone dresses really well here.
+Safe bet visit. $25 at the door.
+Detailed Review

 - Saturday @ 80 Proof (Self promoted) Since 2013